Australia's plain package tobacco law finally to be tested at WTO

 As well as its huge importance for the global tobacco industry, the case could have implications in other sectors, as some public health advocates see potential for plain packaging laws to extend into areas such as alcohol and unhealthy foods.

-The appointment of WTO panellists will set the clock ticking on a six-month deadline for them to rule on the dispute.
+The appointment of WTO panelists will set the clock ticking on a six-month deadline for them to rule on the dispute.

 However, panels frequently ask for more time and the WTO's dispute system is suffering from a bottleneck.